learn

 Unsuitable for swimming.
 This site did not meet the water quality standards for faecal indicator bacteria when sampled, OR the predicted result is that this site has a high health risk and is unlikely to meet water quality guidelines for swimming.

-For lakes and rivers that are routinely monitored for potentially toxic algae - this site exceeded the action level criteria when recently tested.
-Avoid contact with the water and potentially toxic algae on the edge of the water.
+For lakes and rivers that are routinely monitored for toxic algae - this site exceeded the action level criteria when recently tested.
+Avoid contact with the water and toxic algae on the edge of the water.

 Not available.
 The predicted data is temporarily unavailable, or the weekly monitoring result is more than 2 weeks old (or more than 3 weeks old for toxic algae).